 Waikiki boasts a long list of things to do and activities and also serves as the perfect base to get out and see and do just about everything on this island.
 Honolulu is the transport hub of the island so getting to anywhere is fairly straightforward.

-Kailua has risen in popularity recently after a spate of high profile visitors, not least of which were the Obama Family.
-This rise in visitors numbers has however not gone unnoticed by the resident of the area who have seen their beautiful sleepy paradise turned into a major tourist hot spot.
+Kailua has risen in popularity recently after a spate of high profile visitors, not least of which was the Obama Family.
+This rise in visitors numbers has however not gone unnoticed by the resident of the area who has seen their beautiful sleepy paradise turned into a major tourist hot spot.

 It’s not hard to see why the popularity is up now the secret is out.
 This sleepy corner of Paradise only a short drive from Honolulu is a haven of relaxation.
 Beautiful beaches, excellent weather, warm seas with abundant life, and an excellent array of restaurants and bars.
 It’s the perfect spot to get away from it all.